Brussels: the city of the Peregrine

-Hatching is expected around April 5th for the Peregrines at the cathedral and April 10th for those breeding in Woluwe-Saint-Pierre.
-In order to allow you to observe live and in detail the spectacle of the hatching, the chicks growing up, and finally the juvenile peregrines first flight, we have installed a system of cameras connected to this website.
-Do you want to learn more on the natural history of this fascinating predator, particularly about the adventures of the couple nesting in Brussels?
+Do you want to learn more on the natural history of this fascinating predator, particularly about the adventures of the pairs nesting in Brussels?
 Go visit the blog!
 Would you like to see them « in real life »?
-Join us at the observation post at the cathedral from March 28th until May 17th!
+Join us at the observation post at the cathedral from April 5th until May 25th or join us on the temporary observation posts in Woluwe-Saint-Piere and Uccle!
 Our ornithologists await you with a powerful telescope.
 You can even take pictures of the falcons with your smartphone, thanks to the ‘digiscoping’ technique!

-Welcome to the website of the Brussels peregrines!
+Welcome on the website of the Brussels’s Peregrine falcons!